 - N. Maritza Dowling, PhD, MS, Associate Scientist (Biostatistics and Survey Research)

-- Carey Gleason, PhD, Associate Professor (Alzheimer's Disease)
+- Carey Gleason, PhD, Associate Professor (Alzheimer's Disease and Related Dementias)

 - Kurt Hansen, MD, MS, Assistant Professor (Hospital Care and Nursing Home Care)

-- Christopher Hildebrand, MD, Assistant Clinical Professor (Primary Care, Medical Education)
+- Christopher Hildebrand, MD, Clinical Assistant Professor (Leadership and Medical Education)

-- Kathleen Hoffland, NP, Geriatrics (UW East Cinic)
+- Kathleen Hoffland, NP, Geriatrics (Homecare and Geriatric Assessment)

-- Sterling Johnson, PhD, Associate Professor (Neuroimaging and Alzheimer's Disease)
+- Sterling Johnson, PhD, Professor (Neuroimaging and Alzheimer's Disease)

-- Amy Kind, MD, PhD, Associate Professor (Transitional Care)
+- Amy Kind, MD, PhD, Associate Professor (Transitional Care and Health Services Research)

-- Janis Lindsey-Oslo, NP, Geriatrics (Primary Care, University Station Clinic)
+- Janis Lindsey-Oslo, NP, Geriatrics (Primary Care and Memory Care)

 - Jane Mahoney, MD, Professor (Fall Prevention, Dissemination and Implementation Research)

-- Ozioma Okonkwo, PhD, Assistant Professor (Alzheimer's Disease)
+- Ozioma Okonkwo, PhD, Assistant Professor (Alzheimer's Disease and Related Dementias)

 - Gerald Pankratz, MD, Clinical Assistant Professor (Primary Care)

 - Robert Przybelski, MD, MS, Associate Professor (Primary Care)

 - Luigi Puglielli, MD, PhD, Professor (Alzheimer's Disease and Related Dementias)

 - Tyler Steward, MD, Clinical Assistant Professor (Primary Care)